Government and local councils offer discounts, schemes, and free passes for some public transport. We’ve listed these below based on transport type.

 To use Dial-a-Ride you simply call and request the journey you want.
 Dial-a-Ride will check their schedule and add your journey if possible.

 If you can be flexible with your request it's more likely you'll get the service you request.
 Dial-a-Ride is a like a minibus service, so you may share the journey with several other people who will get picked up and dropped off at different places from you.
-As such, your journey may take a bit longer.
+Because of this, your journey may take a bit longer.

 Dial-a-Ride is often fully booked at the most busy times of the day, so it's not recommended to get you to and from work.